claire-west/svstudio-manual/docs/ai-functions/ai-retakes.md

 Timbre retakes can be generated in the same manner as pitch retakes, but are also available in Manual Pitch Mode.

-These takes will modify the dynamics of the selected notes, but will not change the pitch.
-This can be helpful for fine-tuning glottal sounds such as vocal fry, or adjusting the harshness of sibilant phonemes.
+These takes will modify the various qualities of a sound which are unrelated to pitch, such as tone color, dynamics, enunciation, and more.
+This can be helpful for fine-tuning glottal sounds such as vocal fry, creating a smoother transition between notes, or adjusting the harshness of sibilant phonemes.

 ![Timbre Retakes](../img/ai-functions/retakes-timbre.png)